 Sara from Twelve On Main reupholstered a basic chair into a beautiful farmhouse seat.
 This is another thrift store upcycle where you won’t believe the before picture.

-Chairs like this one usually cost an arm and a leg, and Sara spent only 8 dollars on it!
+Chairs like this one usually cost an arm and a leg, and Sara spent only 8 dollars on them!
 Even though she reupholstered the chair, there was no sewing involved.
 That’s my kind of project.

 This farmhouse thrift store chair makeover turned out so pretty.
 Be sure to read all the details on how Sara completed this amazing thrift store redo.